ineelhere/code-with-go/documentation/78-exec`ing-processes.md

-The code you provided demonstrates using the `syscall.Exec` function to replace the current Go process with a new process (in this case, running the `ls` command).
+This code demonstrates using the `syscall.Exec` function to replace the current Go process with a new process (in this case, running the `ls` command).
 Here's a breakdown of the code:

 ```go
 package main